pitmine/tftools/PRE-COMMIT-README.md

 The virtualenv does not need to be activated once the hook is installed, but it must remain accessible at the same path.

+Running `./installprecommit.py` also installs a userdata Git textconv filter to decode the Base64 used to protect shell scripts from Terraform templating;
+that records the current directory path in the Git configuration, so you should re-run `./installprecommit.py` if you move this directory,

 If you *really* need to make a commit, and the pre-commit hooks are failing, you can disable all hooks with `git commit --no-verify`, but it is better to use the SKIP environment variable to just disable